-After completing my Diploma of Counselling, I began my counselling degree, which I have almost completed.
+After completing my Diploma of Counselling, I began my Bachelor of Counselling, which I have almost completed.
 I am also studying a Specialist Course in Couples Counselling with Relationships Australia.
-To increase my understanding and skillset, I regularly undertake additional training in grief and loss, trauma, online counselling, acceptance and commitment therapy, and more.
+To increase my understanding and skillset, I regularly undertake additional training in topics such as grief and loss, trauma, online counselling, acceptance and commitment therapy, and more.
 I also receive regular supervision, as is standard practice for all registered counsellors.

 I truly believe we can find our way through deep pain and sadness, and discover immense growth along the way.
-I believe we can learn to live with loss in a way that is meaningful and hope-filled, in a way that is unique to us.
+I believe we can learn to live with loss, integrating it into a life that is meaningful and hope-filled.
 We can rewrite our life story, moving from striving and surviving, to thriving and flourishing.
 Resilience grows in adversity and our destiny does not have to equal Post-Traumatic Stress Disorder.
 We can, instead, experience post-traumatic GROWTH.

 Working alongside you in your very own hero-journey is a privilege and an honour.